Discord is getting rid of Stage Discovery, and it's easy to see why

 Discord's newish Stage Channels are a nice addition to the chat software.
 Normal Discord voice channels are usually free-for-alls in which anyone can speak, whereas in Stage Channels, mods can more easily designate speakers and call on audience members for panels and Q&As.
 They're similar to Twitter Spaces—Silicon Valley types love moderated voice rooms right now—and they're sticking around and getting new features, such as event scheduling.
 A related Discord feature that is not sticking around, however, is Stage Discovery, which publicly showcases active Stage Channels from around Discord's enormous network.

-Discord only kind of explains why Stage Discovery is getting the boot on October 4.
+Discord only kind of explains why Stage Discovery is being axed on October 4.

 "In listening to our communities and admins directly, we've learned that we still have work to do in regards to server onboarding and moderation," the company said in a blog post today. "...We're going to take some time to rethink the Discovery aspect of Stages and how we can better build a place that best connects people to the communities most relevant to them."